bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2015/andrew-miller.md

 ---
-title: Andrew Miller
+title: Step by Step Towards Writing a Safe Contract - Insights from an Undergraduate Ethereum Lab
 transcript_by: Bryan Bishop
 categories: ['conference']
 tags: ['smart contracts', 'ethereum']
+speakers: ['Andrew Miller', 'Elaine Shi']
 ---

-Step by Step Towards Writing a Safe Contract: Insights from an Undergraduate Ethereum Lab

-* Andrew Miller
-* Elaine Shi

 Next up I want to introduce Elaine Shi and Andrew Miller from University of Maryland.
 Andrew is also on the zerocash team.